ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 .. note::

     If you have Ansible 2.9 or older installed, you need to use ``pip uninstall ansible`` first to remove older versions of Ansible before re-installing it.
+Similarly, if you have installed Ansible 3, or ``ansible-base`` on its own, you need to use ``pip uninstall ansible-base`` before upgrading Ansible.
 See :ref:`pip_upgrade` for more details.

 You can replace ``devel`` in the URL mentioned above, with any other branch or tag on GitHub to install older versions of Ansible (prior to ``ansible-base`` 2.10.), tagged alpha or beta versions, and release candidates.
 This installs all of Ansible.